Link to home

 4. Identify and describe appropriate special projects for the use of gift, bequest, and endowment funds.

-5. Prepare and approve an annual operating budget and allocate Foundation funds for approved projects.
+5. Approve and allocate Foundation funds for approved projects.

 6. Prepare reports on contributions to, and on the use of Foundation funds.

-7. Prepare and submit reports to the APS Council as requested.
+7. Prepare and submit an annual report to APS Council by August 31.